th3worst4/pongPy/README.md

     required libraries
         run on cmd "pip install -r requirements.txt"

+    other requirements
+        looks like tkinter cant import a font by path so if you wanna see the score numbers correctly, you must install "AtariSmall.ttf"
+        it is on "%YOURINSTALLEDPATH%\pongPy\font"

     to run the game
         assuming your cd is "%YOURINSTALLEDPATH%\pongPy"
         run on cmd "python - u "pongPy\main\main.py"

     to close the game
         you can simply click the "x" on top-right or press Esc key at any time

+    third party contents
+        the sounds present at "sounds" folder
+        and the font present at "font" folder arent of my authoring
+        you can check links to the authors at "font\credits.txt" and
+        "sounds\credits.txt"